bloominstituteoftechnology/web-module-project-deploying-web-apps/README.md

 Follow these steps for completing your project.

-- [ ] Send your team lead the link to your web app
+- [ ] Send your team lead the link to your web app - I don't have a team lead.
-- [ ] Show them that it has been added to your portfolio
+- [ ] Show them that it has been added to your portfolio - see above.
 - [ ] If you don't have a portfolio, use this project time to create a portfolio, and deploy it with Vercel ([here](https://github.com/LambdaSchool/portfolio-website) is a guide for this)
 - [ ] Once you have finished, your TL will count the project as completed